 BECAUSE SUBLEASE availabilities are at all-time highs, the rate at which sublease space was hitting the market has dropped.
 2Q21 reported 9.7M SF of available sublet space, over 100K SF lower than the quarter prior.

-AVERAGE asking rental rates increased in the first quarter, concluding at $3.48/SF on a full-service basis.
-Yet, as sublease availabilities rise, many landlords are beginning to offer discounted rents and many concessions to lure in tenants.
-Currently, asking rates for new sublet space entering the market have averaged $0.25/SF less than direct space.
+ASKING RATES decreased across the metro, concluding at $3.44/SF on a full-service basis.
+Many landlords have offered discounted rents and many concessions and incentives to lure or retain tenants.
+Asking rates for new sublet space have averaged $0.22/SF less than direct space.

-AS OF FEBRUARY 2020, the unemployment rate in Los Angeles County was at 11.5%, down from a revised 12.6% from the month prior.
+AS OF MAY, the unemployment rate in Los Angeles County remained unchanged at 11.1%.

 COUNTYWIDE JOB LEVELS increased by 41,000 between April and May with the top sectors being leisure and hospitality (14,400), accommodation and food services (10,000), and educational and health services (7,700).